cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/prog_guide/cryptodev_lib.rst

 EAL function which is executed at DPDK initialization, based on their PCI device identifier, each unique PCI BDF (bus/bridge, device, function).
-Specific physical Crypto devices, like other physical devices in DPDK can be listed using the EAL command line options.
+Specific physical Crypto devices, like other physical devices in DPDK can be white-listed or black-listed using the EAL command line options.

 Virtual devices can be created by two mechanisms, either using the EAL command line options or from within the application using an EAL API directly.